WhatTheDickens/lit-dig-age/tei/11_xml-tei-and-literary-study.md

     </TEI>
 ```

-You can <a href="https://canvas.geneseo.edu/courses/17027/files/996990/download?wrap=1" class="instructure_file_link instructure_scribd_file" title="basic_tei_file.xml">download a copy of this file here</a> to open on your own computer in VS Code.
+You can [find a copy of this file here](../files/basic-tei-file.xml) to download and open on your own computer in VS Code.

 As you can see from the comments, a valid TEI file has the following main components: